agile-lab-dev/witboost-aws-athena-output-port-template/docs/index.md

 ### Prerequisites

-A Data Product should already exist in order to attach the new components to it.
+A `Data Product` must already exist in order to attach the new components to it.

+Additionally, an `AWS S3 Storage component` must be present and referenced as a dependency of the output port.
+This storage is required to store the results of Athena queries.
+Declaring the storage as a dependency ensures that components are provisioned in the correct order — with the storage being available before the output port is created.

 ### Component Basic Information